Andreas Hedlund

-Andreas Hedlund (born 17 September 1973), better known by his stage names Vintersorg and Mr. V, is a Swedish vocalist and multi-instrumentalist who has played in several heavy metal bands.
+Andreas Hedlund (born 11 September 1973), better known by his stage names Vintersorg and Mr. V, is a Swedish vocalist and multi-instrumentalist who has played in several heavy metal bands, including Borknagar, Cronian and Vintersorg.

 Biography

 Hedlund's musical career came to be at or around 1991 when he was a member of a short-lived death metal project called "Masticator", which only lasted a single demo in the same year, yet his most notable musical exploit came in 1994 when he and a few other musicians formed "Vargatron" (Swedish for "Wolfthrone").
 The original style was meant to be rooted in black metal but using mostly clean vocals and only a few moments of the traditional grim screaming.
 After a few line-up changes, the group broke up in 1996, but Hedlund still wanted to work with the songs he wrote for Vargatron and decided to record them by himself.
 As a result, he revived the act as a solo project and changed its name to "Vintersorg", a project he continues to this day.

 In 1997, he took part in an obscure side project called "Cosmic Death," as vocalist, guitarist and keyboardist, playing a more traditional melodic black metal style than what he plays in his solo work.
 It only lasted a single year and recording before being shelved, yet was resurrected in 2006 without Hedlund.

 As the year 2000 arose, so did a new project for Hedlund.
 This new band, Havayoth, was a gothic metal band formed by Marcus "Vargher" E. Norman from Ancient Wisdom, Bewitched, Naglfar, and Throne of Ahaz and Morgan Hansson, also from Naglfar.
 Hedlund sang on the 2000 album, His Creation Reversed, but left the band a few years later before he participated with them on anything else.
 The band continues on today without Hedlund.